 Table of Contents

 The Austrian legal system is based on the civil law tradition and has its origin in Roman law.
-As shown below, Austria’s law consists of public law, private law and criminal law.
+As shown below, Austria’s law consists of public law, private law, and criminal law.

 The civil rights of the citizens were first guaranteed in 1867.
-These rights were adopted and incorporated into the present Constitution, along with the rights provided by the European Convention on the Protection of Human Rights and Fundamental Freedoms of November 4, 1950, which was ratified by Austria in 1958.
+These rights were adopted and incorporated into the present constitution, along with the rights provided by the European Convention on the Protection of Human Rights and Fundamental Freedoms of November 4, 1950, which was ratified by Austria in 1958.

-Constitutional law is given a higher status by virtue of the fact that it is harder to amend.
-An amendment to a national constitutional provision requires a two thirds majority in parliament, with at least half of the members present and voting.
-The provision thereby adopted is then known as a "Constitutional Law" or "Constitutional Regulation."
-By contrast, to pass a valid motion in parliament relating to a law that is not constitutional in nature, a simple majority of votes is required, with one third of parliamentary members present and voting.
+Constitutional law is given a higher status as it is harder to amend.
+An amendment to a national constitutional provision requires a two-thirds majority in parliament, with at least half of the members present and voting.
+The provision thereby adopted is then known as a "constitutional law" or "constitutional regulation."
+By contrast, to pass a valid motion in parliament relating to a law that is not constitutional in nature, a simple majority of votes is required, with one-third of parliamentary members present and voting.

-Austria's entry into the EU on January 1 1995 required a "complete alteration" to the national constitution.
-Austrian constitutional law was thus joined with EU law as the most fundamental source of law (Dual-constitution).
-The general view is that EU law now takes precedence over domestic Austrian law and the national constitution, but is subordinate to the fundamental principles of the constitution.
+Austria's entry into the EU on January 1, 1995 required a "complete alteration" to the national constitution.
+Austrian constitutional law was thus joined with EU law as the most fundamental source of law (dual constitution).
+The general view is that EU law now takes precedence over domestic Austrian law and the national constitution but is subordinate to the fundamental principles of the constitution.

-Corresponding to national constitutional law and national law is regional constitutional law and regional laws relating to each of the nine Austrian federal regions.
+Corresponding to national constitutional law and national law are regional constitutional law and regional laws relating to each of the nine Austrian federal regions.
 Regional constitutional law is subordinate to national constitutional law and must not conflict with national constitutional law.
 However, as a matter of convention, national laws that are not constitutional in nature take no priority over regional laws.

 Although case law is not legally binding, it does have decisive persuasive authority.

-A number of fundamental principles, all of which originate from Roman law, form the basis of Austrian Private Law.
+Several fundamental principles, all of which originate from Roman law, form the basis of Austrian Private Law.
 The principle of Privatautonomie (individual freedom) is the freedom to pursue legal relations in the form and manner determined by the parties.
 Said principle is expressed more precisely in the principle of contractual and testamentary freedom (Vertragsfreiheit) which includes the freedom (i) over the form of the contract, (ii) the content of the contract, and (iii) to dissolve a contract.
 A further fundamental principle is the principle of consensus (Konsensprinzip), which provides that any change in the legal position can only be achieved by consent.
-Any contract infringing good mores will be deemed void according to Section 879 ABGB.
+Any contract infringing good mores will be deemed void according to Section 879 of the ABGB.
 Good faith is protected by Section 367, allowing those in good faith to acquire from bad faith or non-entitled possessors.

-Legal Capacity – Any natural or legal person is able to bear legal rights and obligations.
+Legal Capacity: Any natural or legal person is able to bear legal rights and obligations.
 Different forms of legal persons are recognized, such as a corporation or a trust or certain legal persons, under public law.
 As far as natural persons are concerned, contractual capacity is limited according to age and certain other individual circumstances.

-Torts – The ABGB provides a uniform system applying to both contractual and tortious damages.
+Torts: The ABGB provides a uniform system applying to both contractual and tortious damages.
 According to Sections 1293 et seq.
 ABGB, that person that caused damages to another person or property shall be liable to compensate this damage to the extent of restoring the previous position of the other party if: (i) the damages would not have occurred but for the party's conduct or omission; (ii) that conduct or omission was unlawful and fault on the part of the person causing the damages is established.

-Business Associations – A general division between the types of business associations that can be drawn are partnerships and corporations.
+Business Associations: A general division between the types of business associations that can be drawn are partnerships and corporations.
 The main distinction between the two types is that the latter confers only limited liability on its members.
-Austrian law knows two types of corporations: (i) Aktiengesellschaft" (joint stock corporation) and (ii) Gesellschaft mit beschränkter Haftung (limited liability company).
+Austrian law knows two types of corporations: (i) Aktiengesellschaft (joint stock corporation) and (ii) Gesellschaft mit beschränkter Haftung (limited liability company).
 An Aktiengesellschaft can be a private or a public company.
 It is managed by a management board (Vorstand), which is appointed and supervised by a supervisory board (Aufsichtsrat).
 The corporate form of a limited liability company is simpler and more widely used.
 Only large limited liability companies require a supervisory board.
 All corporations must be registered in the Commercial Register, which provides publicly available information about every corporation.
 Foreign corporations may establish branch offices in Austria, which must also be registered in the Commercial Register.

-Substantive criminal law (i.e. those provisions concerned with the crimes themselves rather than the criminal process) is the branch of public law that defines criminal acts and sets out the respective criminal penalties.
+Substantive criminal law (i.e., those provisions concerned with the crimes themselves rather than the criminal process) is the branch of public law that defines criminal acts and sets out the respective criminal penalties.
 Criminal law is a broad concept, and it includes as a separate sub-category, the so-called "non-criminal" penal law (concerned with administrative crimes and disciplinary penalties).
 Thus, within the concept of criminal law, one differentiates between judicial criminal law and administrative criminal law depending on whether the criminal law is to be enforced by the courts or by the administrative authorities.
 The law is thus determined by the relevant body.
 The law must, however, comply with the provisions of the constitutional laws which allocate the criminal justice to the courts.

-The requirements of culpability correspond to an arbitrary (a reflex movement would for example not be seen as arbitrary), factual (it must be a standard fact), unlawful and culpable (the act must be linked to the offender; he must have some responsibility for it) behavior which can be threatened by legal sanctions.
+The requirements of culpability correspond to an arbitrary (a reflex movement would, for example, not be seen as arbitrary), factual (it must be a standard fact), unlawful and culpable (the act must be linked to the offender; he must have some responsibility for it) behavior which can be threatened by legal sanctions.
 An act can only fulfill the requirements of culpability if it satisfies all the characteristics of a type of crime as provided for by the law ("no punishment without a lawful justification").
 The elements of a crime (offences: tort and crime) are regulated either by the Austrian Criminal Law (StGB) or in one of the instruments of secondary legislation.
 Through the Constitutio Criminalis Theresiana, which came into effect in 1768, Austria finally had a uniform, substantive criminal and criminal proceedings law.
 In 1804, a new law came into effect, which was amended in 1852 and for a greater part remained valid till 1974.
 In 1974, the StGB came into effect.
 Important amendments, especially concerning juvenile court law and the law governing sexual offences, were made in the eighties.

 The criminal procedural provisions regulate the procedure for determining whether a suspect has committed a crime and whether, as a result, a sanction should be imposed on him.
 These provisions are contained in the Austrian Criminal Procedure Law (StPO) and in secondary legislation.
 The provisions regarding the preliminary criminal proceedings on the imposition of a remand in custody or on the carrying out of an asset seizure, house search or telephone surveillance are also regulated there.